Xiaomi SU7 vs Tesla Model 3: Comparing Their Specs, Features, Prices

 Xiaomi SU7: Is it a hardcore Tesla Model 3 rival?

 The Xiaomi SU7 is primarily competing with the Tesla Model 3 sedan and this is evident just from the way it looks.
-As is the case with Xiaomi products (they love to copy the West), you will find references to some of the most iconic cars the world has seen in the recent past.
+As is the case with Xiaomi products that love imitating the West, you will find references to some of the most iconic cars the world has seen in the recent past.

 The front of the Xiaomi SU7 has a striking resemblance to the McLaren 765LT supercar, especially with its teardrop-shaped headlamps and slim aerodynamic nose.
 The side profile seems to be directly copied from the Tesla Model 3 whereas the rear end of the vehicle looks a lot similar to the Aston Martin Vantage.
 The car is being manufactured by BAIC Off-road Vehicles for Xiaomi.